upros/ATLS/atls/draft-friel-tls-atls-01.md

 - reuse existing TLS {{?RFC5246}} {{?I-D.ietf-tls-tls13}} and DTLS {{?RFC6347}} {{?I-D.ietf-tls-dtls13}} specifications as is without requiring any protocol changes or software stack changes
 - do not mandate constraints on how the TLS stack is configured or used
 - be forward compatible with future TLS versions
-- avoid introducing TLS protocol handling logic or semantics into the application layer i.e. TLS protocol knowledge and logic is handled by the TLS stack, not the application
+- avoid introducing TLS protocol handling logic or semantics into the application layer, i.e. TLS protocol knowledge and logic is handled by the TLS stack, not the application
 - ensure the client and server software implementations are as simple as possible